Diseases & Conditions

-Your doctor assesses stability, sensation, strength, reflexes, alignment and motion.
-He or she may ask you to stand, sit, walk on your heels and toes, bend forward, backward and to the sides, and lift your legs while lying down.
-Your doctor might check the tone and numbness of anal muscles.
+He or she will then assesses stability, sensation, strength, reflexes, alignment and motion.
+You may be asked to stand, sit, walk on your heels and toes, bend forward, backward and to the sides, and lift your legs while lying down.
+Your doctor might check the tone and numbness of anal muscles with a rectal exam.
 You may need blood tests.

-Your doctor may order x-rays, magnetic resonance imaging (MRI) scans, and computed tomography (CT) scans to help assess the problem.
+Your doctor may order x-rays, magnetic resonance imaging (MRI) scans, and computerized tomography (CT) scans to help assess the problem.